Wind speed inference from environmental flow-structure interactions: Discussion and Conclusions

 Wind speed measurements inferred from structure kinematics showed strong agreement with the ground truth measurements for both the cylinders and the trees, as seen in figures \ref{fig:cylinder_results} and \ref{fig:tree_results}.
 This suggests that flow-structure interactions can be leveraged to infer local wind conditions without \textit{a priori} knowledge of the material properties of the structure, and without visualizing or instrumenting the flow itself.

 The agreement in normalized wind speed is particularly good at lower values of $U/U_0$, but there is more discrepancy at higher values.
 As seen in figure \ref{fig:tree_results}b, the percent error in the visually measured normalized speed increases in magnitude as the ground truth normalized speed departs from a value of 1.
 One factor that may contribute the discrepancy is that the model assumptions (e.g.\ the linear assumption of Hooke's law) become less valid at higher wind speeds where there are larger forces acting on the structures causing larger deflections.
-For instance, assuming a linear relationship for a cantilever beam overestimates the tip deflection when deformations are large \citep{Bisshopp1945LargeBeams}.
+For instance, assuming a linear relationship for a cantilever beam subject to a uniformly distributed load or a point load overestimates the tip deflection when deformations are large \citep{Rohde1953LargeLoad, Bisshopp1945LargeBeams}.
 This linear model would then underestimate the wind speed corresponding to a given deflection.
 This is reflected in the overestimates for ground truth values of $U/U_0<1$ and the underestimates for ground truth values of $U/U_0>1$ in figure \ref{fig:tree_results}b.
-A linear relationship between force and deflection was assumed here for simplicity, but it is possible that the application of a beam bending model meant for large deformations may improve agreement.
-Prior works have successfully described the bending behavior of sapling trunks using tapered cantilevered beams models for analyzing large deflections \citep{Kemper1968LargeBeams, Morgan1987StructuralLoading, Gardiner1992MathematicalTrees}.
-However, these more complex models require knowledge the flexural rigidity and the taper of the trunk, both of which may be unknown.
-As previously noted, the approximation used to quantify the changing frontal area of the trees may also be a source of error.
-Future studies may consider the use of a second camera aligned with the direction of flow to capture the instantaneous area.
+Figure \ref{fig:large_bending} shows the deflections expected using nonlinear beam bending models for both a uniformly distributed load \citep{Rohde1953LargeLoad} and a point load \citep{Bisshopp1945LargeBeams}.

-A further limitation of the present work is the need for a calibration reference ($U_0$, $\delta_0$) to convert the normalized wind speeds to dimensional quantities.
-While this does not affect inference of the shape of a wind speed distribution, it does affect measurement of dimensional quantities such as the kinetic energy flux.
-Future work will seek to combine the present flow physics-based approach with data-driven approaches to approximate structural parameters necessary to provide the calibration reference solely from visual measurements of the structures in the flow.
+For both loading conditions, the nonlinear bending models start to noticeably depart from the linear models at deflections greater than $\delta / L \approx 0.2$.
+Although the deflections observed for the cylinders and the laurel tree typically fell within the linear regime, the maximum deflections observed for the juniper tree were large enough to expect a significant departure.
+Notably, the juniper tree also yielded the highest error in visual wind speed measurements of the objects tested, particularly for datapoints that relied on deflections at the highest wind speed of 11.4 ms$^{-1}$ (figure \ref{fig:tree_results}b).